nimdaghlian/memex/notecloud.md

 permalink: /notecloud
 ---

-# so many 🌱🌱🌱🌱🌱🌱🌱🌱🌱🌱🌱🌱🌱🌱
+# 🌱🌱🌱🌱🌱🌱🌱🌱🌱🌱🌱🌱🌱🌱

-<p>Here are all the notes in this garden, along with their links, visualized as a graph.</p>
+<p>Here are all the entries in this memex, along with their links, visualized as a graph.</p>

 {% include notes_graph.html %}